himanimalhotra17/subscription-analytics-tableau-project/README.md

 • A small segment of “Champions” contributed a large share of total revenue
 • Declining engagement was a strong early indicator of churn

-📈 **Skills demonstrated:** Product Analytics, Cohort Analysis, LTV Modeling, Customer Segmentation, Dashboard Design

-This project helped me strengthen my understanding of subscription metrics and how data can drive retention and growth strategies.
+📈 **Learning:**  This project helped me strengthen my understanding of subscription metrics and how data can drive retention and growth strategies.

-🚀 Product Analytics Project: Subscription Retention, Churn & LTV Dashboard (Tableau)

 I recently built a product analytics dashboard simulating a SaaS subscription business to answer a core product question: